Nepoznato-Dev/Lithium/README.md

 Lithium is a lightweight, offline-first web desktop and workspace for games, music, browsing, files, AI, and quick tools.
 Built on **Preact** for a tiny bundle (~72 kB gzipped), it runs fast on any device with no heavy frameworks or trackers.
-BUILT BY UNKNOWN CHERRY & Litten_Lawliet
+BUILT BY Unknown Cherry & Litten_Lawliet

 ## What's inside